kgateway-dev/kgateway/docs/content/reference/support.md

 ## Release cadence

-Gloo Edge Enterprise releases typically follow the equivalent Gloo Edge OSS release.
+Gloo Edge Enterprise releases are built on the OSS codebase and typically follow the equivalent Gloo Edge OSS release.
 The OSS version is always released as the latest build, while Enterprise version is always released as the first stable build of that version.
 For example, the latest build of Gloo Edge OSS is {{< readfile file="static/content/version_geoss_latest.md" markdown="true">}}, while the latest stable build of Gloo Edge Enterprise is {{< readfile file="static/content/version_gee_latest.md" markdown="true">}}.
-The Enterprise 1.10 version is built on the OSS 1.10 version code base.

 Stable builds for both Gloo Edge Enterprise and OSS are released as minor versions approximately every three months.
 A stable branch for a minor version, such as 1.10, is tagged from `master`, and stable builds for both Enterprise and OSS are supported from that branch.